dart-archive/angulardart.org/site/tutorial/04-ch02-component.markdown

 <p>The required <code>selector</code> field defines the CSS selector that
 will trigger the controller.
 It can be any valid CSS selector which does not cross element boundaries.
-A good practice is that the selectors for components are element names as there could be only a single component on any html element</p>
+A good practice is that the selectors for components are element names, as an HTML element can be associated with only one component.</p>

 <h5 id="templateurl-and-cssurl"><code>templateUrl</code> and
 <code>cssUrl</code></h5>